Arizona’s political transformation began long before Biden was on the ballot

 Now, many national strategists and experts on Latino communities say Arizona provides a case study in why intensive community outreach and door-knocking matters.
 But the robust grass-roots organizing in Arizona scarcely exists elsewhere in the country besides Nevada.
 And it is not something any one political candidate can build during a general election; it takes years of dedicated building by national, state and county parties.

-“People need to really look at the communities who delivered these miraculous victories in AZ, GA, MI, MN, etc. They are rarely a focus of traditional political investment or electoral strategy, & are often sacrificed in policy negotiations,” said Rep. Alexandria Ocasio-Cortez (D-N.Y.) in a tweet Friday.
+“People need to really look at the communities who delivered these miraculous victories in AZ, GA, MI, MN, etc. They are rarely a focus of traditional political investment or electoral strategy, & are often sacrificed in policy negotiations,” Rep. Alexandria Ocasio-Cortez (D-N.Y.) said in a tweet Friday.

 And the absence of such networks in other states may have cost Biden votes, especially where Republicans saw opportunities, like among evangelical Latinos in Florida.
 Throughout the election, the Biden campaign had received intermittent criticism — both internal and external — for not making Latino outreach an earlier and more urgent priority.